Akash-Kadali/A-Graph-Based-Framework-for-User-Level-Feature-Modeling-with-Contextual-Embeddings/README.md

 | **Our Model (Testing Data Results)**           | **0.968** | **0.971**          | **0.967**      | **0.969**        | **0.965**         | **0.969**      | **0.968**        |
 | **Our Model (Validation Data Results)**        | **0.967** | **0.968**          | **0.967**      | **0.968**        | **0.966**         | **0.966**      | **0.966**        |

-# README for Ablation Results

-## Overview
-This document provides a detailed explanation of the ablation study results conducted on the model.
-The purpose of this study is to evaluate the importance of various features and components in the model's performance.

----

 ## Ablation Study Results

 | Ablation Scenario            | Accuracy | Class 0 Precision | Class 0 Recall | Class 0 F1-Score | Class 1 Precision | Class 1 Recall | Class 1 F1-Score |